Collegeport, Texas

 Collegeport is an unincorporated community in Matagorda County, Texas, United States.

 Founded on May 25, 1908, Collegeport is located on Tres Palacios Bay, which outlets into Matagorda Bay.
-Despite the community's name, there is no college in Collegeport, although the Texas State Technical College Marine Education Center is located across Tres Palacios Bay in Palacios, Texas, a 25-minute drive away.
+Despite the community's name, there is no college in Collegeport, although the Texas State Technical College Marine Education Center is located across Tres Palacios Bay in Palacios, a 25-minute drive away.

 History

 Early days

 Collegeport was acquired through a 9000 acre land purchase in 1908.
 Ranchers Jonathan Edward Pierce and Abel Brown Pierce sold their land to developer Burton D. Hurd.
 In the agreement Hurd would develop a town that would include a college and a port on the Trespalacios Bay.

 Families began relocating to Collegeport, also called the "Town of Opportunity", after an advertising venture by Hurd that promoted the area's mild climate and the prospective farming lands.

 Growth

 A year after the land purchase, Collegeport officially opened Hotel Collegeport and was home to a Federated Church consisting of 14 denominations.
-A few years later in 1912 the town boasted a population of 496, with a Business Men's League of 90 members, an Episcopal Church, a Woman's Club with a roster of 86 members, and a brick school house that was under construction.
+As of 1912, the town boasted a population of 496, with a Business Men's League of 90 members, an Episcopal Church, a Woman's Club with a roster of 86 members, and a brick school house that was under construction.
 Collegeport also claimed the first free public library in the county.
 Professor Will Travis opened the Gulf Coast University of Industrial Arts and proceeded to make deals with the pioneer orange growers from the north as part of a student labor program.
 A point of interest in Collegeport was its rail station and Pavilion that was perched over the bay.

-Collegeport's State Bank was located on what is now Highway 1095 with a capital of $10,000 with Abel B. Pierce as president and J.B.
+Collegeport's State Bank was located on what is now Highway 1095 with a capital of $10,000, with Abel B. Pierce as president and J.B.
 McCain as cashier.

 The town also had two newspapers in print: the Collegeport Chronicle and the Collegeport New Era.

 Collegeport had, at its peak, consisted of three hotels, a City State Bank, a telephone exchange, two hardware stores, a drugstore, two grocery stores, a barber shop, a planing mill, carpenters, blacksmiths, a boat building shop, doctors, a dentist, a veterinarian, a lawyer, a college, a high school, an ice house, a pavilion with boat services, and the Missouri Pacific Rail Station.